 - 5 Social Media Is a Key Part of Your Mobile Strategy

 Step One: Build Your Restaurant’s Social Media Marketing Presence

-First, set up your restaurant’s social media profiles on the platforms most used by your customers or the people you want to attract.
+First, set up your restaurant’s social media accounts on the platforms most used by your customers or the people you want to attract.